The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(status);
 ```
-Answer: This code throw an error because we are trying to redeclared status twice on line 13 and line 15 we only need to declare it once.
-Also since we declare it inside a block scope `console.log` on line 18 does not see status so it is `undefined` unless we `console log` inside our block scope or if we declarate once status outside our block scope.
+Answer: This code throw an error because This is an `if... else` statement, meaning that only line 27 OR line 29 will be run.
+Also since we declare it inside a block scope.
+If we try to access a variable that is out of scope, we will get a Reference Error.

 3. **Why does the following block of code NOT throw an error?**